General infinitesimal variations of Hodge structure of ample curves in surfaces: Introduction

 \item the curve $C\subseteq S$ has {\em maximal (embedded) infinitesimal variation}, if there is a $\tau\in H^0\left(S,L\right)$ with maximal infinitesimal variation, and \item the (ample) line bundle $L$ has {\em maximal infinitesimal variation} if every smooth member $C\in\left|L\right|$ has maximal infinitesimal variation.

 If only a general $C\in\left|L\right|$ has maximal infinitesimal variation, we say that $L$ has \emph{generically} maximal infinitesimal variation. \end{enumerate} \end{definition}

-\begin{remark} The terminology ``family of maximal variation'' has been used since Viehweg \cite{Viehweg:Weak-positivity-1} with a different meaning, namely that no subfamily is isotrivial (has mutually birational fibres).
-For families of smooth curves and using the language of moduli spaces, this means that the map from the base of the family to $\caM_g$ has image of dimension $\dim B$.
-This is the meaning used for example by Y. Dutta and D. Huybrechts in \cite{DH-maximal-variation-K3} regarding linear systems of curves in K3 surfaces.
+\begin{remark} The terminology ``family of maximal variation'' has been used since Viehweg \cite{Viehweg:Weak-positivity-1} with a different meaning.
+For families of smooth curves, and using the language of moduli spaces, Viehweg's definition means that the map from the base of the family to $\caM_g$ has image of dimension $\dim B$.
+This is the meaning used, for example, by Y. Dutta and D. Huybrechts in \cite{DH-maximal-variation-K3} regarding linear systems of curves in K3 surfaces.
 For them, a line bundle $L$ has ``maximal variation'' if the rational map $\left|L\right|\dashrightarrow\caM_g$ mapping a smooth member of $\left|L\right|$ to its isomorphism class is generically of finite degree, i.e. has image of dimension $\dim\left|L\right|$.
 But it could still happen that all smooth curves in $\left|L\right|$ have a non-trivial common Hodge-substructure.
-Thus our notion of ``maximal variation'' is much stronger.
-In order to avoid confusions we have added the word ``infinitesimal'', which should remind that we are considering the infinitesimal variations of Hodge structure. \end{remark}
+Thus, our notion of ``maximal variation'' is much stronger.
+In order to avoid confusion, we have added the word ``infinitesimal'', which should remind us that we are considering the infinitesimal variations of Hodge structure. \end{remark}

 The question we would like to answer is whether, on any given surface $S$, \emph{sufficiently ample} line bundles $L$ have maximal infinitesimal variation.
 Recall from \cite{Green-hypersurfaces} that a property holds for \emph{sufficiently ample} line bundles if there is an ample line bunlde $L_0$ such that the property holds for any line bundle $L$ such that $L\otimes L_0^{\vee}$ is ample (i.e. $L$ is ``more ample'' than $L_0$).
 With this language, our conjecture can be stated as follows: